Tuberculosis remains one of the world’s top infectious killers. | SMN NEWS

-PHILIPSBURG (DCOMM):--- Friday, March 24 marks World Tuberculosis Day (TB) under the theme, “Invest to End TB.
-Save Lives.”
+PHILIPSBURG (DCOMM):--- – Friday, March 24 marks World Tuberculosis Day (TB) under the theme, “Yes!
+We can end TB!”
 TB causes 1.6 million deaths each year and effecting millions more, with enormous impacts on families and communities, according to the World Health Organization (WHO).

 Tuberculosis remains one of the world’s top infectious killers. | SMN NEWS

-PHILIPSBURG (DCOMM):--- Friday, March 24 marks World Tuberculosis Day (TB) under the theme, “Invest to End TB.
-Save Lives.”
+PHILIPSBURG (DCOMM):--- – Friday, March 24 marks World Tuberculosis Day (TB) under the theme, “Yes!
+We can end TB!”
 TB causes 1.6 million deaths each year and effecting millions more, with enormous impacts on families and communities, according to the World Health Organization (WHO).

 View comments